Dongcheng, Wangcheng: Historic Dongcheng Town

-As a historic townsip-level division, Dongcheng was formed from a portion of Tongguan commune (铜官公社) in 1961, Dongcheng existed for about 55 years until Dongcheng Town was incorporated into Chating on November 19, 2015.
+As a historic township-level division, Dongcheng was formed from a portion of Tongguan commune (铜官公社) in 1961, Dongcheng existed for about 55 years until Dongcheng Town was incorporated into Chating on November 19, 2015.

 Dongcheng was the places of Tongxin (同心乡) and minzhu (民主乡) Townships in 1951, a portion of Tongguan Commune in 1958.
 Dongcheng Commune was formed from a portion of Tongguan Commune in 1961, it was renamed as Dongcheng Township in 1984 and changed as Dongcheng Town in 1995.